 In order to maintain WADA’s strengthened laboratory accreditation monitoring system, it was decided that a working group would be formed to review the lab accreditation process.

 Working Group on WADA Governance Matters

 To ensure the independence of the anti-doping system from sports organizations and national governments, the WADA Foundation Board approved the creation of a working group with stakeholder representation from the governments, the sport movement, National Anti-Doping Organizations (NADOs), athletes and other experts.
-The working group will study strengthening WADA’s governance structure and report back at the next Foundation Board meeting in May 2017.
+The working group will study strengthening WADA’s governance structure and will report to the Foundation Board when their work is complete (anticipated for 2018).

 Judge Gberdao Kam (Chair)

 Independent Testing Authority